yoelleghesse/Containerized-apps-with-docker/README.md

 3. Started Containers from the New Image: docker container run -it repository/new_image_name:tag
 ```
-# Pushing Custom Images to Docker Hub (download first [Docker Hub](https://hub.docker.com/):
+# Pushing Custom Images to Docker Hub:
-To share the custom image, this is what I did:
+To share the custom image, this is what I did (download first [Docker Hub](https://hub.docker.com/):
 ```
 1. Created an account on hub.docker.com